 Recommended Practices for Core Infrastructure

-The identification and adoption of best practices for optimizing infrastructure means to reduce operating costs, improved IT service levels and agility.
+The identification and adoption of best practices for optimizing infrastructure means reducing operating costs, and improving IT service levels and agility.
 Studies have shown that there is a close relationship between the adoption of recommended practices and benefits.
-For example, these practices reduce the number of calls to the support of users, and therefore reduce the cost per user.
-This post describes a relationship less well known, which is between the adoption of best practices for servers and resulting benefits (improved system availability and lower costs) in the main scenarios of servers.
+For example, these practices reduce the number of calls to the support of users and therefore reduce the cost per user.
+This post describes a relationship less well-known, which is between the adoption of best practices for servers and resulting benefits (improved system availability and lower costs) in the main scenarios of servers.

 Server infrastructure scenarios